Barcelona’s Nightlife Scene

 Boadas was the city’s first ever cocktail bar

 For cocktails served up by white-tuxedoed barmen try Boadas, or else the Kiosk La Cazalla – the city’s smallest bar since 1829 – is fun for novelty factor.
-For beers, sports and good times, and the ever-lively Old Irish Pub is a reliable point of call.
+For beers, sports and good times, the ever-lively Old Irish Pub is a reliable point of call.

 The Gothic Quarter